fakerybakery/OpenModelLicense/README.md

 # Open Model License

-A permissive license for distributing AI models.
-V1
+A permissive license for distributing AI models. **Disclaimer: IANAL**

 ## The Problem